 We aim for inclusive, just, and strong communities where all people feel safe, validated, and that their voice is heard.
 We nurture and encourage strong relationships where the individuality and strengths of each person are respected, valued and celebrated.

-If you share our values or respect, justice, connection and collaboration as well as having a passion for improving the lives or children or teenagers in need, we want to hear from you.
+If you share our values of respect, justice, connection and collaboration as well as having a passion for improving the lives or children or teenagers in need, we would love to hear from you.

 How to apply